gbapeter/House-Price-Prediction/README.md

 7. Model Evaluation
 The performance of the model was evaluated using regression metrics such as: Mean Absolute Error (MAE), Root Mean Squared Error (MSE) and R² Score.
+The model built using LinearRegression significantly underperformed in all meterics compared to the one that was built using RandomForestRegressor.
+Hence, RandomForest was chosen for the project.

+8. Hyperparameters Tuning
+The hyperparameters were tuned using RandomizedSearchCV and GridSearchCV which helped identified the best parameters.

+9. Model Selection and Saving
+The first model (with default hyperparameters) outperformed the tuned ones.
+Because of time constraints, the first model (with default parameters and best performance) was saved using joblib.

+10. Model Deployment
+The model was then deployed using github and streamlit.
+Here is the link to the app: [House Price Prediction Application](https://group4-house-price-prediction.streamlit.app/).

 # Contributors
 - Gba Peter Ternenge